(floo kon' na zole)

-Fluconazole is used to treat fungal infections, including yeast infections of the vagina, mouth, throat, esophagus (tube leading from the mouth to the stomach), abdomen (area between the chest and waist), lungs, blood, and other organs.
+Fluconazole injection is used to treat fungal infections, including yeast infections of the mouth, throat, esophagus (tube leading from the mouth to the stomach), abdomen (area between the chest and waist), lungs, blood, and other organs.
 Fluconazole is also used to treat meningitis (infection of the membranes covering the brain and spine) caused by fungus.
 Fluconazole is also used to prevent yeast infections in patients who are likely to become infected because they are being treated with chemotherapy or radiation therapy before a bone marrow transplant (replacement of unhealthy spongy tissue inside the bones with healthy tissue).
 Fluconazole is in a class of antifungals called triazoles.
 It works by slowing the growth of fungi that cause infection.

 HOW should this medicine be used?

 Fluconazole injection comes as a solution (liquid) to be given through a needle or catheter placed in your vein.
 It is usually infused (injected slowly) intravenously (into a vein) over a period of 1 to 2 hours, usually once a day for up to 14 days.
 The length of your treatment depends on your condition and on how well you respond to fluconazole injection.
 Your doctor will tell you how long to use fluconazole injection.